adrienmaloba/www.diagrams.net-source/_posts/2021-03-09-swimlane-diagrams.md

 You can create a duplicate of a swimlane that isn't automatically added to the containing shape: Select the swimlane you want to duplicate, then press ``Ctrl+C`` then ``Ctrl+V`` on Windows (``Cmd+C`` then ``Cmd+V`` on macOS) to create a copy (this also duplicates its content).
 Drag this copy and hover over the label of the outer container shape until the outside border is highlighted (make sure it's not one of the swimlanes that is highlighted).
 Drop the copy of the swimlane to add it to the flowchart.

 **Overlap a shape on a swimlane:** Normally when you drag a shape onto a swimlane, it will be added to it automatically.
 If you want the shape to just overlap and not be added to the swimlane container shape, hold down ``Alt`` on Windows or ``Option`` on macOS, then release the mouse button to drop it to [place the shape over the swimlane](/doc/faq/shapes-overlap.html)

+**Lock a swimlane but not its shapes:** You can lock the swimlane within the pool shape so you don't accidentally move it when trying to move the shapes it contains.
+Select the swimlane, expand the _Properties_ in the _Style_ tab, and deselect the _Moveable_ property.
+Note that [Lock/Unlock](/doc/faq/lock-elements.html) on this swimlane will reset this property.

 ### Shapes for flowcharts